allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 #### Plot controls

-Each plot (in the **SCALARS** and **PLOTS** tabs) supports plot controls allowing you better analyze the results.
-The table below lists the plot controls which may be available for any plot.
+The table below lists the plot controls which may be available for any plot (in the **SCALARS** and **PLOTS** tabs).
+These controls allow you to better analyze the results.
 Hover over a plot, and the controls appear.

 |Icon|Description|
 |---|---|